StephenGunn/directus-typeforge/README.md

   standard TypeScript types for better type checking.
 - **Type Safety:** For more specific typing of JSON fields, you might need to manually extend the generated types with your application-specific interfaces.

-## Implementation Notes

-Directus TypeForge works directly with Directus schema snapshots instead of relying on OpenAPI.
-This approach:

-- Works with any Directus instance
-- Provides accurate type information through direct schema access
-- Simplifies relationship detection
-- Removes unnecessary dependencies
-- Sets defaults optimized for the Directus SDK

-The tool processes the schema snapshot to extract collections, fields, and relationships, then generates TypeScript interfaces that reflect your Directus data model.

 ## License